-Yes, this includes the Hard to Find cars and every other rare car in this list.
+Yes, this includes the Hard-to-Find cars and every other rare car on this list.
 Quite possibly the hardest cars to get, expect these cars to be as rare and as expensive as they can get.

 Below are the cars that will be rewarded to you upon completion of their respective marques:

 - 1960 Chevrolet Corvette